PXLbros/ember-cli-youtube-modal/README.md

 But before you can use the addon, you must do some initial setup work In your component's parent controller, ideally in the `application.js` controller.

 First you define a `showVideoModal` property and set it to be `false`.
+This property deteremines whether or not the YouTube video modal is visible or not.
+By default you want it to be hidden unless some event triggers it to be visible.

 ```js
 // controllers/application.js